By Webb Law Firm, With Law Offices Near Me in Portland Maine and Saco ME

 How the 4th Amendment Limits Pullovers and Vehicle Searches and Seizures

 What is an illegal stop?
+Is Maine a stop and ID state?
 If the police used their emergency lights or siren to illegally stop you, then your case may be thrown out of court by use of a pretrial motion to suppress.
-With what is called the “exclusionary rule,” your judge has the power to toss ALL evidence gathered after the fourth amendment viatiooln happened, which is usually turning on emergency lighting, to signal a traffic stop.
+With what is called the “exclusionary rule,” your judge has the power to toss ALL evidence gathered after the fourth amendment violation happened, which is usually turning on emergency lighting, to signal a traffic stop.

-By way of example, this means that (under the new handsfree law in Maine), you could be legally stopped by a police officer if he or she thinks that you were holding your phone and can articulate to the assigned criminal court judge the reason that officer thought the offense happened.
+This means that (under the new hands free law in Maine), you could be legally stopped by a police officer if he or she thinks that you were holding your phone and can articulate to the assigned criminal court judge the reason that officer thought the offense happened.
 That description and the details given could turn out to be wrong, but the pullover could be authorized in that judge believed that he or she activated blue lights following a “good faith” belief that a crime was being committed.

 What If the Police Were Wrong About the Basis of the Traffic Stop?